The Ohio Veterans' Memorial Park

 exception of 1812.
 (There were no cameras).
 This side of the wall also

 contains the names of Ohio's Heroes since the Bombing of Beirut.
-We will

 ABOUT THE MONUMENTS